taijiweb/domcom/doc/api-reference.md

 #### toComponent

-Convert anything.
+  Convert anything to component.
 If it is a component, return itself; if it is a function, return a Text Component, the text field is a reactive function; if it is an array, return a List component; if it is  a promise, return a proxy reactive function to the promise; if it is null or undefined, return a Nothing component; otherwise return a Text component.

 ##### function's type